NCEAS/metadig-checks/README.md

 - **License**: [Apache 2](http://opensource.org/licenses/Apache-2.0)
 - [**Submit Bugs and feature requests**](https://github.com/NCEAS/metadig-checks/issues)

-metadig-checks contain metadata quality checks that are used by the [MetaDIG Quality engine](https://github.com)
+metadig-checks contain metadata quality checks that are used by the [MetaDIG Quality engine](https://github.com).

+A glossary of metadata terms is available on the ESIP Wiki at http://wiki.esipfed.org/index.php/Concepts_Glossary.

 ## License
 ```